 The second avenue, more widely available, is to teach English overseas.
-You do not necessarily need to be a native English speaker.
-If you have a TEFL certification, you will most likely get a better salary and will be able to teach in most countries around the globe.
+You do not always need to be a native English speaker.
+If you have a TEFL certification, you will most likely get a better salary.
+You will also be able to teach in most countries around the globe.

 Getting a job overseas has become more difficult.

 Taking a job away from a native citizen lowers your chances of being employed.
 If you can create work for native citizens, however, there are many countries that’ll welcome you with open arms.
 The best way to obtain a work visa is by starting your own business.
 These often come with the added benefit of significant tax breaks.

 There are two types of work permit.
 The first will allow you to work at a specified company doing a job already proven cannot be done by a native citizen.
 If you can find a company to sponsor you, this is the way to go.
 The second is an open work permit that will allow you to do any job within the country.
 Generally speaking, you will need to marry a citizen or have already completed a lengthy residency to obtain this visa.

 Read on to discover the easiest countries to get a work visa.